 Usually we were on the trail at about 8:20 AM but this particular morning we were off at 6:50 AM.
 At least it was cool at that hour, and with the temperature predicted to be as hot as yesterday, we can be somewhat happy about getting the early start.

 So far the physical problems I have complained about have been blisters and a “broken” foot.
 I haven’t until now mentioned my lower back problem.
 Tonight it was so bad it made me question whether I will be able to make it to Santiago under my own steam.
 When I sit down I can’t get up without making a plan about how to do it without pain.
 The same planning goes on whenever I drop something.

-Without whining any more about my physical ailment, here is the bottom line: We decided to do what many pilgrims do and that is to courier our backpacks to our next destination.
+Without whining any more about my physical ailment, here is the bottom line: We are going to do what many pilgrims do and that is to courier our backpacks to our next destination.
 Done!
 The 3 Euros per bag is the best money ever spent given the circumstances.